Amber N. MortonSenior Associate

 Amber Morton is an experienced litigator practicing in the firm’s trust and estate litigation group.
 She represents trustees, executors, conservators, agents, heirs, beneficiaries and other interested parties in probate court actions and related civil actions.
 For firm clients, Ms. Morton defends and prosecute simple and complex litigation matters, including trust and will contests, breach of fiduciary duty and financial elder abuse actions, Probate Code section 850 actions, contested accountings, and fiduciary removal actions.

-Prior to joining Carico Macdonald Kil & Benz LLP, Ms. Morton represented public and private entities in state and federal court employment related litigation.
+Prior to joining Carico Macdonald Kil & Benz LLP, Ms. Morton represented public and private entities in employment related litigation in state and federal courts.
 Ms. Morton regularly obtained favorable outcomes for clients through informal settlement, arbitration proceedings, and dismissals through summary judgment.

 Ms. Morton is admitted to practice in all state and federal courts in California and is also a graduate of the Los Angeles County Bar Association’s Trial Advocacy Project.